moble/spherical_functions/WignerDMatrices.md

 represent, so it goes to zero.
 But this is okay, because such terms probably should be zero; only the $m'=m$ terms are significant when
 $\lvert \quat{R}\_b \rvert$ is small.
-Thus, we are sort of automatically protected from underflow in that case.
+Thus, we are sort of automatically protected from *problematic* underflow in that case.

 On the other hand, if $\lvert \quat{R}\_a \rvert$ is small, the ratio in the sum might be very large, which could lead to overflow, while